 Watch the video and reminisce those good old times!

 7. Morven Gold, aka.
 Rhythm of Unity

 This one-minute video introduces a new perspective on a tobacco product: an adventurous one.
 It ends with: ‘Morven Gold, share the taste of adventure.’
 This was an interesting take, especially considering how different it was from the types of advertisements prevalent in those days.

 This ad decided to ‘go deep’ and touch quite a few heartstrings; it starts with a girl singing ‘ay khuda mere abbu salamat rahe’ (Dear God, please keep my father safe).
 Now, who does not remember this jingle?

 Talk about getting to the point- this life insurance policy wastes no time in its 30-second advertisement explaining what it is there for.
 But we do appreciate the candid manner with which it is presented, quite unlike the messages spun by commercials today.

 Nowadays, Tulsi Pan Masala and Shahi Deluxe are all the rage, but back in the days, Naz ruled.
 The video shows a couple whose entire love story seems to start and end with this little packet of joy.

 The best part is when the girl slowly opens her hand to reveal the pan masala in her palm; we love the way she opens it with two jerks.

-Did you seriously believe that we would compose a list of the top 10 memorable Pakistani advertisements, and forget to include this little gem of a piece?
-Understandably, this commercial annoyed a great deal of its viewers, who turned to the media years later to broach the subject of this mysterious video.
+Did you sincerely believe that we would compose a list of the top 10 memorable Pakistani advertisements, and forget to include this little gem of a piece?
+Understandably, this commercial annoyed a lot of its viewers, who turned to the media years later to broach the subject of this mysterious video.

-We cannot decide which one of these ten ads is our favourite; they’re all equally memorable and we simply cannot get them out of our heads!
-If this is the first time you have watched them, we apologise for making them stick in your head.
+We cannot decide which one of these ten ads is our favorite; they’re all equally memorable, and we simply cannot get them out of our heads!
+If this is the first time you have watched them, we apologize for making them stick in your head.